flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180223-money-draft.md

     much spending and not enough public debate.
   card_citation: ''
 card_5:
   card_text: "> “Victory for conservatives today is that all of America now knows what a budget busting bomb this bill is.
-Hopefully, todaya\x19s battle will embolden conservatives to descend on Congress and demand Constitutional government.”\n> \n> Sen Rand Paul (R, KY) Twitter, March 22, 2018 (He doesn't like the bill either)"
+Hopefully, todayax19s battle will embolden conservatives to descend on Congress and demand Constitutional government.”n> n> Sen Rand Paul (R, KY) Twitter, March 22, 2018 (He doesn't like the bill either)"
   card_citation: ''
 card_6:
-  card_text: "Bipartisan Support\n------------------\n\nWhile some of the loudest critics came from conservative corners, the bill did receive some bipartisan support and that’s how it passed.\n\n_a\x1CThis is a bill that puts the middle class and those struggling to get there first.”_  \nSenator Chuck Schumer (D, NY) WSJ"
+  card_text: "Bipartisan Supportn------------------nnWhile some of the loudest critics came from conservative corners, the bill did receive some bipartisan support and that’s how it passed.nn_ax1CThis is a bill that puts the middle class and those struggling to get there first.”_  nSenator Chuck Schumer (D, NY) WSJ"
   card_citation: ''
 card_7:
   card_text: >-